 If the temperature is above freezing, spraying the ice-coated branches with cold water will help melt the ice.
 Hot or boiling water, however, may actually injure the trees and shrubs.
 Individuals should stay away from large, ice-laden trees.
 Nothing can be done to prevent damage to large trees.
 Individuals, however, can be severely injured or killed if a large tree or branch were to suddenly crash to the ground while underneath it.

 Accumulations of heavy, wet snow on evergreens can also cause severe branch breakage.
 Tie up vulnerable plants before a snow or ice storm to help support branches and create a cone shape that will shed snow easier.

 When heavy, wet snow accumulates on evergreens, gently shake the snow from the branches or carefully brush off the snow with a broom by sweeping upward.
-Never brush downward – you run the risk of breaking already bent and stressed branches.
+Never brush downward – you risk breaking already bent and stressed branches.

 Snow can slide from steep roofs onto plants.
 Construct a temporary wooden structure to protect the plants.
-When shoveling driveways and sidewalks, don't throw heavy, wet snow or ice onto shrubs or small trees.
+Don't throw heavy, wet snow or ice onto shrubs or small trees when shoveling driveways and sidewalks.
 The weight of the heavy, wet snow and ice can cause considerable damage.

 Addressing Ice and Snow Damage

 If branch breakage occurs on a tree, prune back the damaged limb to the main branch or trunk in late winter when you can access the branch safely.
 Damaged shrubs may need to be pruned in the spring to restore their attractive, natural shape.